-My interest in canals and associated subjects started in the year man first walked on the moon following a weeks holiday on the River Avon.
-A second holiday travelling around the ‘Stourport Ring’, led me to join the Inland Waterways Association.
-An advert in Waterways World provided the opportunity to sign up for a weeks course in Canal Art at ‘The Hill’, Abergavenny and I became hooked canals, canal history, canal architecture and canal art.
+My interest in canals and associated subjects started in the year man first walked on the moon.
+During the last week of the School Summer Holidays my sister and I were invited to join and Aunt, Uncle and their daughter for a weeks holiday on the River Avon.
+It was years later that I found out that my Aunt hated it as the boat was so small but my Uncle must have really enjoyed it as two years later he booked a holiday travelling around the 'Stourport Ring' and including my parents.
+In those days you could travel the 'Stourport Ring' in a weeks, which you cannot do now as the canals have become so popular.
+That holiday led me to joining the Inland Waterways Association.
+Later, an advert in Waterways World provided me with the opportunity to sign up for a weeks course in Canal Art at 'The Hill', Abergavenny.
+I became hooked on canals, canal history, canal architecture and canal art.

 The English Canal system was built in the 1700’s and was Britain’s first national transport network although built by many different companies to many different standards.
 The main network, radiating out from the Midlands, was built to accommodate boats seven feet wide and seventy-two feet long.
 The cross-country routes in the North and South of England were built to take boats up to fourteen feet wide but of varying length.
 Much of the network was very successful and profitable until the coming of the railways who by and large wanted to see their end.
 Many canal companies limped on until the Second World War when the remaining canals became very run down through excessive use like the railways.
 After the war the canals, together with the roads and railways, were nationalised and by the end of the 1960’s the canal system seemed to be standing on a knife edge.
 On the narrow canals commercial carrying had all but ended and many miles of canals were in a sorry state.
 There was much talk about many waterways silting up forever or being filled in.
 However, the British public seem to like a 'lost cause' and thanks to the efforts of the Inland Waterways Association, founded in 1946, an increasing number of people were actively promoting the restoration and development of the canals.
 It was hoped that commercial traffic could return to the larger waterways with a leisure use being developed on the smaller ones.